-Oxford Brookes Poetry Centre has commissioned poets and photographers to produce new work inspired by interviews with students and staff of colour at Oxford Brookes.
-In these interviews, conducted by Kanja Sesay (Equality, Diversity and Inclusion Adviser – Students), the participants discuss mental health, spirituality, family, and definitions of success.
-By setting the creative responses alongside text from the interviews, we hope to prompt the Brookes community into thinking more deeply about the experiences of students and staff of colour here.
+In 2017, Oxford Brookes Poetry Centre commissioned poets and photographers to produce new work inspired by interviews with students and staff of colour at Oxford Brookes University.
+In these interviews, conducted by Kanja Sesay (Equality, Diversity and Inclusion Adviser), the participants discussed mental health, spirituality, family, and definitions of success.
+The responses from these students and members of staff touch on issues that concern our wider society in Oxford and beyond.